Where will Canada's #1 Engineering school take you?

 Working with world-renowned researchers, you’ll gain incredible depth and experience in your field while gaining the knowledge and competencies needed for a career in research or industry leadership.
 The keystone of the doctoral program is a thesis of original work, supervised by an MIE professor and thesis committee.
 Students entering the PhD program typically have a master’s degree.
 Outstanding applicants coming directly from a bachelor-level program can also apply for direct entry into the PhD program.
 Registered students are funded for up to four years.

-Applications for Fall 2022 are now open.
+Applications for Winter 2024 are now open.

 Annual application cycles:

 - September start: Application fee due January 1

 - Application review for Fall intake begins January 31

 - Offer window: February 1 - July 31

 - January start: Application fee due October 1

 - Application review for Winter intake begins July 31

 - Offer window: August 1 - November 30